BryanNilsen/BookShelf/README.md

 1. A user should be able to perform all CRUD operations on a Book.
 1. Users should **only** be allowed to View, Edit or Delete Books and Authors that **they created**.
 1. Only Authors **not associated with a Book** may be deleted.

-> **NOTE:** This is a complex project that entails much of what we've covered throughout this course. **It is a challenging exercise.** Do not let yourself get stuck on anything for too long without asking for help.